LoveOverEgo/my-first-portfolio/README.md

 This is a portfolio website to showcase my work for future employers

 ## Installation
-Visit the live website through github [https://michaeldevelopscode.github.io/developer-portfolio/]
+Visit the live website through github [https://michaeldevelopscode.github.io/dev-portfolio2.0]

-## Screenshots